 Medical expenses can add up quickly with a critical illness and many people don’t have an emergency fund large enough to cover these expenses.
 This is why you may opt to add a critical illness rider.

 Accelerated Death Benefit Rider

-On most convertible term life insurance policies, this rider is included automatically (for free) or offered at a nominal cost.
+On most term life insurance policies, this rider is included automatically for free.
 The policy states how much of the death benefit would be available before death and it’s usually capped at $250,000 to $500,000.

 While this tragedy would not result in loss of income, it could still bear financial hardship for a grieving family in regards to taking off work and funeral expenses.